joeytwiddle/markdown2presentation/animation_options_in_html5.md

 Advantages:

-- Can interpolate
+- Can interpolate *attributes*, so it can change the shape of SVG elements!

 ## Raphael

 ...

-## CSS transform!
+## CSS3 transforms

 ...